simple6502/simpliTransformer/README.md

 ## Overview

-The model is built using PyTorch and consists of the following key components:

 - **Data Preprocessing**: Downloads the tiny Shakespeare dataset, handles character-level tokenization, and encodes the dataset into integer sequences.
 - **Model Architecture**: Implements the Transformer architecture, including the Multi-Head Attention mechanism, Feed-Forward network, and stacked Transformer blocks.
 - **Training Loop**: Defines the training loop, loss function, and optimization algorithm for training the language model on the character-level dataset.